jpalmer1026/go-data-structures-and-algorithms/README.md

 # Go Data Structures and Algorithms

-## Repository to store common data structures and algorithms implemented in Go
+## Repository to store common data structures and algorithms, implemented in Go

 ### Data Structures